flodhest/Rust2AngularCLI/README.md

 **Angular CLI Rust Setup** is a handy Rust CLI tool that streamlines Angular project creation, adding powerful features effortlessly.

-## Features
+## 🚀 Features

 - **Angular Material Integration:** Enhance your UI with Material Design components and icons.

 - **PWA Service Worker Configuration:** Enable PWA features with service worker support for offline caching and push notifications.

 - **RxJS Integration:** The project incorporates RxJS for reactive programming, enabling efficient handling of asynchronous tasks.
 Leverage the power of observables and operators to manage data flow and events in your Angular application.

 - **Browser Routing:** Implement smooth navigation between pages with browser routing.

 - **Unit Testing Configuration:** Easily configure unit testing using Karma and Jasmine.

 - **Linting and Code Formatting:** Ensure code consistency with ESLint and Prettier integration.

 - **Environment Configuration:** Customize environment variables for different environments (dev, staging, production).

 - **Ahead-of-Time Compilation (AOT):** Improve Angular app performance and security with AOT compilation.

 ## 🛠 Prerequisites

 Before using Rust2ReactCLI, ensure that you have Node.js version >=16.20.2 installed on your machine.
 [Download Node.js](https://nodejs.org/dist/latest-v16.x/)

 ## 🏁 Getting Started

+  <summary>🚀 **Quick Start Guide**</summary>

 1. **Clone the Rust2AngularCLI repository to your local machine:**
    ```bash